isomerpages/ogp-nyjc/pages/Joint Admissions Exercise.md

 <p>The H3 subject is an extension of the H2 subject that is read in JC2 and
 it entails an in-depth study of a particular area that the student has the ability for and a passionate interest in.
-At the end of the JC1 year, the top 10% of the JC1 cohort (based on their JC1 final examination results) would be offered the opportunity to take H3 subjects.</p>
+At the end of the JC1 year, the top 10% of the JC1 cohort would be offered the opportunity to take H3 subjects.</p>
 <h2>Subject Information and Requirements</h2>
 <table style="minWidth: 50px">
 <colgroup>